sajjad-hm/VIO-HAR/README.md

 ```
 source ~/catkin_ws/devel/setup.bash
 ```
-If you follow that video tutorial step by step you’ll be able to install ros melodic successfully
+If you follow that video tutorial step by step you’ll be able to install ros Melodic successfully

 ## **Step 4: Installing Vins Mono**

-Follow this link [Click Here](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) for the vins-mono GitHub page where all theinstructions is available but for the simplicity you can follow this command which will make the process easier.
-I recommend to read through all the documentation on the vins-mono github page.
+Follow this link [Click Here](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) for the vins-mono GitHub page where all the instructions are available but for simplicity you can follow this command which will make the process easier.
+You should read through all the documentation on the vins-mono GitHub page.

-* **First install this Dependencies: run this in the terminal window.**
+* **First install these Dependencies: run this in the terminal window.**
 ```
 sudo apt-get install ros-melodic-cv-bridge ros-melodic-tf ros-melodic-message-filters ros-melodic-image-transport
 ```